-Snug and warm in the dark quiet, the only sound was my dear soul toning cheerily in my left ear.
-Now seemed the perfect time to reclaim my perfect Father.
-First I wanted to connect with Joanne, a sincere, hyper intelligent scholarly person who’d grown quite excited with my soul marrying and light making adventures.
-Sadly, ravaged by a great deal of worldly pressure, poor Joanne fell away.
-Before our prayer could begin, however, I had to take care of some light housework.
+Snug and warm in the dark quiet, the only sound was my dear soul, who’d been toning cheerily in my left ear.
+Perfect time for reclaiming my perfect Father, her tones said.
+Yes, my love.
+First I wanted to connect with Joanne—a sincere, hyper intelligent scholarly person who’d grown quite excited with my soul marrying and light making activities.
+Sadly, under the weight of a great deal of worldly pressures, Joanne fell away.
+Before her prayer could begin, however, we had to perform some light housework.

 Strangers in the House

-Lying in my bed, door shut tight, I was sure that I had a few strangers in me.
-All of us have squatters, both physically and in our thoughts.
-These unruly little guys get into us while we are asleep, stressed out, or worried.
-Squatters are what Christ and his disciples call “demons.”
-They feed on negative emotions—and can also create them.
-But we have helpful beings inside us as well.
-These enter us when we are happy, loving ourselves, God, and others, or just having a good time.
-This evening, because I’d recently been living in the former mindset, I suspected that most of my tenants were not the helpful kind.
+While I laid in bed, door shut tight, I was sure that a few squatters were lurking inside of me.
+These wispy, unruly little guys get inside while I’m asleep, stressed out, or worried.
+Christ and his disciples called them “demons.”
+It’s quite normal.
+All of us have them.
+Via thought and dream, demons instill negative emotions.
+Then, they feed on them.
+We have helpful beings inside us, too.
+These enter when we are happy, loving ourselves, God, and others, or simply having a nice time.
+Since I’d been living in the former mindset, my guess was that most of my squatters were not the helpful kind.

 In order to cleanse and prepare our temple for Joanne, my soul and I whipped up some internal light.
-As its rhythmic, pulsing energy began to soothe all of my trouble spots—chest, eyes, my head and the heavy thoughts inside it—I gradually morphed the light into pure Christ-light with the mantra consume the light / transform it to Christ.
-For interested readers, Master hints at the life-to-light process at Thomas 11 and Matthew 6:22.
-Which, I found, can be stepped up to higher levels such as the true light of Christ.
+As its rhythmic, pulsing energy began to soothe all of my trouble spots—chest, eyes, head and the heavy thoughts inside it—I gradually morphed the light into pure Christ-light using the mantra from life to light.
+For interested readers, at Thomas 11 and Matthew 6:22 Master hints at this life-to-light process.
+Which, as I just mentioned, can be stepped up to ever-higher levels such as the light of Christ.

-Of all the wondrous gifts I’ve received from Father these past few years, light-making ranks among the top.
-I employ the light quite often, especially during healing prayers.
-Light is a living being who deserves all our love.
-The presence of light in my body, and more, the conscious presence of Christ within me, is the surest way I know to evict unwelcome squatters and create a clean, clear vessel of prayer.
+Of all the wondrous gifts Father has sent me these past few years, light-making ranks among the top.
+I call upon it day and night, and always during our healing prayers.
+Simply put, the light I describe here is God’s consciousness.
+It is an aspect of Christ, and a living force that deserves all of our love.
+The presence of light in my body, and more, the conscious presence of Christ within and around me, is the surest way I know to evict my demons and create a clean, cleared vessel of prayer.

 Next, the newbies showed up.
 At least a dozen small, murky clouds made a dash for my chest and head.
-According to Master, a freshly cleaned and swept human body is highly desirable real estate for all manner of beings.
-And, the surest, quickest way to become unclean (get reentered) is to start casting judgment.
-Truth: human beings are lousy judgers.
-Because I can’t discern another being’s inner state of goodness or darkness, be it an angel, ghost, or someone on the street, I trust Master’s presence within to protect me.
-It’s important that I hold Christ’s Name firmly in mind.
-Yes, the Name works.
-The newbies chose not to enter me.
-At the first whiff of Christ they stopped, reversed course, and fled back to the ceiling.
+According to Master, a freshly cleaned and swept human body is highly desirable real estate for all manner of intrusive beings.
+Worse, the surest, quickest way to become unclean (get reentered) is to start casting judgments.
+This is equally true in human relationships.

-The non judgment method steers me around sin, frees me of negative beings, and doesn’t cause me to reject the true light due to an error in judgment.
-Tonight it seemed that the white hats had mixed in with the goons.
-Several luminous, bluish-white strands dove straight through the blankets and entered my torso.
-Another tarried near my mouth for a while.
-I supposed that this bright little cloud wanted me to inhale it, so I breathed it in.
-A scent similar to myrrh lingered briefly in my nostrils.
+Non judgment is another key to the kingdom.
+It steers me around sin, frees me of negativity, and doesn’t cause me to reject the Christ-light (or any worldly being) due to an error in judgment.
+Tonight, however, it seemed like a few white hats had mixed in with the goons.
+Several luminous, turquoise-white strands dove straight down at me.
+As each long, dazzling cloud reached the blanket, it formed into an arch shape, wrapped itself around my abdomen, and entered my torso.
+One tiny guy tarried near my mouth for a while.
+I supposed that the bright little cloud wanted me to inhale it, so I did.
+A scent similar to myrrh graced my mouth and nose.

 Reclaiming my Father is a joyous affair.

-The beautiful thing about God and our heavenly Family is that we can never permanently fracture the relationship.
-But, as I’d earnestly tried to explain to Joanne, reclaiming my Father in heaven requires me to dump worldly facts.
-God is not subject to human dogma, laws or decrees.
-Early on, Christ’s well-known phrase “No one can serve two masters” caused me to steer clear of human wisdom, even some parts of the Bible, and bring my own humble joy and glory to God.
-The few facts that matter were revealed by his eldest son.
-They are not hard to understand.
+A beautiful aspect of God and our heavenly Family is that we can never permanently fracture our relationship.
+But the naughties love to create rifts.
+As I’d earnestly explained to Joanne, reclaiming my Father in heaven requires I dump human facts.
+God is not subject to man’s dogma, laws, or decrees.
+Christ’s well-known phrase “No one can serve two masters” reminds me to steer clear of human beliefs, even some parts of the Bible, and bring my own humble joy to God.
+Master will light my way.
+His words are easy to grasp.
 In order to reclaim my Father, I just pack a light bag and make the short drive to his place.
-Tonight it seemed I’d made the trip rather easily.
+That night it seemed I’d made the trip rather easily.

-Now, free of unruly guests (for the time being) and ready for prayer time, me and my soul, my true and only spouse, took Joanne inside of us.
+Now, free of unruly guests (for the time being) and ready for prayer time, me and my soul, my heavenly bride, took Joanne inside of us.
 We began the light-making process anew, then shared it with her mystical presence.
 While in this state, as two in one flesh (four if I count our souls), the internal light patterns often reveal the location of the subject’s issues.
 The light can also impart information.
-Tonight I felt sure that Joanne had fallen prey to hard times.
+Tonight I suspected that Joanne had fallen prey to hard times.

 I’d known that Joanne’s financial situation had been a desperate one.
 Her last email read: “Please pray for me and my family.”
 Which we’d repeatedly done.
-We asked Mother, the Holy Spirit, to provide Joanne enough for each day.
-That’s all we need when we live as God intended.
-I don’t think my response cheered her.
+We asked Mother (Holy Spirit) to provide Joanne enough for each day.
+That’s all anyone needs to live as God intended.
+Still, I don’t think my response cheered her.
 I’m not sure our prayers went through, either.
-Healing largely depends on our choices and beliefs.
-And, I’d bet my last shekel that Father wants everyone to prosper.
+God cannot heal us unless we truly want to be healed.
+And I’d gladly bet my last shekel that Father wants every one of his kids to prosper.

-More squatters fled from my body when, in union with Joanne, we approached the end of her prayer.
-I’m guessing that means she’s still kicking.
-Next up: Auntie May, ninety-five years of age and suffering from a broken hip, clavicle, and a recurrent heart condition.
-I was also concerned for May’s little dog, left alone each day and a senior herself.
-So we added doggie to the mix.
-Quite suddenly, one after another, waves of phosphorescent clouds (visible white light) reigned down on us.
-Light comes in all forms and colors, but the true light, the light from the beginning, is obvious.
-My little “stars,” pinpoints of sentient light that I see wherever I look, were more numerous and dazzling than they’d been for weeks.
-Then, just as we finished up with Auntie May, a few celestial beings swooped past to exchange light and love—one of our favorite events.
+Next up was Auntie May, ninety-five years of age and suffering from a broken hip, clavicle, and a congestive heart condition.
+I was concerned for May’s little dog, too, alone each day and a senior herself.
+So we brought doggie into our prayer mix.
+Quite suddenly, more waves of luminous clouds tumbled down upon us.
+Light comes in all forms and colors, but the true light—the light from the beginning—is plainly obvious when spotted.
+My little “stars,” points of sentient light I can see wherever I look, were more numerous and dazzling than ever.
+Then, just as we finished with Auntie May, several human-like celestial beings swooped in to send us even more light, gratefully accepted.